Gerjan77/SARS-COV-2/README.md

 # SARS-COV-2
 Compilable app, cross-platform for smartphones made from 2017.
+It aims to provide data to doctors and physicans to aid contact research.
+It aims to provide data to help estimate R0 in your specific environment.

 ## Demands: